 The trailhead for this hike is located down a dirt road that’s adjacent to the Geology Tour Road.
 The one-lane dirt road shouldn’t be an issue for most cars, and about a mile after you pass the parking area for Lucky Boy Vista, you will make it to the Desert Queen Mine parking area.

 There is a bathroom at the trailhead, and the trail leaves from right next to it.
 It continues along a relatively flat path for the first third of a mile.

 Eventually, you will reach a split with one way heading to the overlook and the other leading down towards the mine.

 If you only have a short time, then just go to the overlook and check it out, if you have more time then head down to the mine.

 The trail to the mine goes past a small rock building that still has walls standing.

 It continues downhill until you reach the gully and start going up again.

-If you continue up to the top of the small hill, you will see a mine shaft that you can enter a few feet into, before it being gated off.
+If you continue up to the top of the small hill, you will see a mine shaft that you can enter a few feet into, before it is gated off.
 Also, on top of the hill, there are three more shafts in the ground that you can see.

 When you finish exploring, you can head on to the Eagle Cliff Mine (be sure to have a GPS track if you do though!) or go back to the parking area.
-Remember that you are hiking in the desert and that this trail is not shaded so it can get sweltering.
+Remember that you are hiking in the desert and that this trail is not shaded so it can get really hot.
 Let me know what you think of Desert Queen Mine in the comments.